A (1+epsilon)-Approximation for Makespan Scheduling with Precedence Constraints using LP Hierarchies

 Of course, one always has the option to study the strength of linear programs for an optimization problem.
-The natural one for $Pm \mid \textrm{prec},p_j=1 \mid C_{\max}$ is certainly the following \emph{time-indexed LP}: For a parameter $T$ that denotes the length of the time horizon, we define a set $K(T)$ as the set of fractional solutions to:
+The most natural one for $Pm \mid \textrm{prec},p_j=1 \mid C_{\max}$ is certainly the following \emph{time-indexed LP}: For a parameter $T$ that denotes the length of the time horizon, we define a set $K(T)$ as the set of fractional solutions to:

-Here $x_{j,t}$ is a decision variable that is supposed to tell whether job $j \in J$ is scheduled in time slot $t \in \{ 1,\ldots,T\}$.
+Here $x_{j,t}$ is a decision variable that is supposed to tell whether job $j \in J$ is scheduled in time slot $t \in [T]$, where $[T] := \{ 1,\ldots,T\}$.
 The constraints guarantee that in an integral solution each job is assigned to one time slot; no time slot receives more than $m$ jobs and for a pair of jobs $i \prec j$, job $i$ has to be scheduled before $j$.
-Note that we have introduced redundant looking variables $x_{j,I}$ which for each interval $I = \{ a,\ldots,b\}$ with $1 \leq a \leq b \leq T$ denote whether job $j$ will be scheduled somewhere within that interval $I$.
-Those variables obviously do not change the feasibility of the LP, but they will be very helpful later for notational purposes.

 Unsurprisingly, this LP has a constant integrality gap as one can see from the following construction: take $k$ blocks $J_1,\ldots,J_k$ of $|J_i| = m+1$ jobs each and define the precedence order so that all the jobs in $J_i$ have to be finished before any job in $J_{i+1}$ can be started.
 Any integral schedule needs two time units per block, hence $OPT = 2k$.
 On the other hand, the LP solution can schedule the $m+1$ jobs of each block ``in parallel'', each at a rate of $\frac{m}{m+1}$ and finish the schedule after $k \cdot \frac{m+1}{m}$ time units in which each machine has always been fully busy.
 This results in an integrality gap of at least $2 - \frac{2}{m+1}$.